 The Bailey Settlement: Military Retirement Tax Exclusion

-- Military retirees who vested in the NC retirement system (or federal equivalent) on or before August 12, 1989, with 5+ years of creditable service, can fully exclude their military retirement pay from NC state income tax
+The Bailey Settlement (Bailey v.
+State of North Carolina) is the most significant tax benefit for military retirees in NC.
+Under this settlement, military retirees who vested in a government retirement system on or before August 12, 1989 with 5+ years of creditable service can fully exclude their military retirement pay from NC state income tax.

 Residency and Domicile Rules for Service Members